Otumian-empire/swift-python/exercise23.md

 ## Practical

-* push all you softwares to github
+* push all we softwares to github
 * using git, create a todo app and push the final result to github

 ## Summary

 * read about git [here][git-site]
 * Every command in git, starts with `git`
-* Table of commads you'd use more often
+* Table of commads we'd use more often
     - `git add file_name`
     - `git add --all` or `git add .`
     - `git commit -m "commit message"`